kasemdeautsch/pp2/README.md

 **Bugs**
   - When I deployed my project to github, I noticed that the  links to (css, js) were broken, \
     the reason was that i used the absolute file path:\
-    <link rel="stylesheet" href="/assets/css/style.css">/
+    `<link rel="stylesheet" href="/assets/css/style.css">`
-  - To fix that remove the / from the starting.
+  - To fix that I removed the / from the starting.

-  - I used the **relative** file path instead of the **absolute** one according to github so no broken links found when deployed to github.

 **Unfixed Bugs**